The goal, therefore, is to foster continuous improvement in payroll processing.

 Top Payroll Metrics and KPIs

-There are many different performance indicators you can focus on to measure payroll performance on an international scale.
-But to position your company for success, you should narrow the field and focus on the most critical payroll KPIs for employees in other countries.
+There are many different payroll metrics you can focus on to measure payroll performance on an international scale.
+But to position your company for success, you should narrow the field and focus on the most critical payroll performance metrics for employees in other countries.
 These include:

 #1: Total payroll cost

-What is the total cost of your payroll process?
+What is the total cost of your current payroll process?

-Payroll costs aren’t simply accounted for by salaries.
+Total payroll expenses aren’t simply accounted for by salaries.
 You must also factor in expenditures beyond compensation, like benefits and tax withholding.
-Additionally, there are costs involved with the payroll process itself, like:
+Additionally, there are costs involved with the payroll processes itself, like:

-- Payroll employee bandwidth required to perform payroll processing in-house
+- Payroll employees bandwidth required to perform payroll processing in-house

 - Payroll software system fees

 - Time and money spent on IT support and systems

-- Outsourcing fees (if you outsource payroll processing)
+- Outsourcing fee payments (if you outsource processing)

 - Payroll errors that occur

 When payroll costs are too high, it can inversely impact your profitability.
-Tracking these costs empowers you to hold a tighter rein over your expenses.
+Tracking these costs empowers you to hold a tighter rein over your total payroll expenses.

 So, for instance, you may set a goal to reduce your payroll expense by 10% over the next year.
-After the goal is set, you must come up with a strategy to achieve it.
-Once implemented, you can then leverage various KPIs related to payroll costs to monitor your effectiveness, adjusting strategies as needed.
+Once the goal is established, you must devise a strategy to achieve it.
+After implementing the strategy, you can leverage various KPIs related to payroll costs to monitor your effectiveness, adjusting your approach as necessary.
+By using a payroll cost benefit analysis to evaluate the potential benefits and costs of your efforts, you can determine whether the reduction in payroll expenses is justifiable given the potential benefits to your business.

 #2: Payroll processing time

-How many people are involved with the payroll process?
-How long does it take them to complete the payroll processing cycle?
+How many people are involved with the current payroll team?
+How long does it take them to complete the payroll process cycle?
 How much time does it take to collect and process payroll data?